-Pursuant to provisions of Section 134 (3) read with Section 178 of Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 the Board of Directors, on recommendation of the Nomination and Remuneration Committee, has adopted a policy for appointment and payment of remuneration of Directors / KMP(s) and other senior executives of the Company.
-The policy is placed on website of the Company at www.shreeajit.com.
+Pursuant to provisions of Section 134 (3) read with Section 178 of Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 the Board of Directors, on recommendation of the Nomination and Remuneration Committee, has adopted a policy for appointment and payment of remuneration to Directors/KMP(s) and other Senior Executives of the Company.
+The policy is placed on website of the Company atwww.shreeajit.com.

-The Nomination and Remuneration Committee also recommends appointment and remuneration of Directors / KMP(s) and other senior executives of the Company, based on expertise and experience.
+The Nomination and Remuneration Committee also recommends appointment and remuneration of Directors / KMP(s) and other Senior Executives of the Company, based on expertise and experience.
 The Committee also ensures that the remuneration is sufficient to attract, retain and motivate best managerial talents.

-Particulars of Loans, Guarantees or Investment u/s.
-186:
+Particulars of Loans, Guarantees or Investment:

-During the year the Company has not given any loans or guarantees or made any investments exceeding limit under Section 186 of Companies Act, 2013.
+During the year the Company has not given any loans or guarantees or made any investments exceeding limit under Section 186 of Companies Act.
+2013.

-Particulars of Contract or Arrangement Regarding Related Party u/s.
-188:
+Particulars of Contract or Arrangement Regarding Related Party:

-During the Financial Year 2018-19 the Company has entered into contract / arrangement / transaction with related parties under Section 188 of the Companies Act, 2013, details of which, as required to be provided under Section 134(3)(h) of the Companies Act, 2013 read with Rule (8)(2) of the Companies (Accounts) Rule, 2014 are disclosed in Form No. AOC-2 as annexure which forms part of this report.
+During the Financial Year 2019-20 the Company has entered into contract / arrangement / transaction with related parties under Section 188 of the Companies Act, 2013, details of which, as required to be provided under Section 134(3)(h) of the Companies Act, 2013 read with Rule (8)(2) of the Companies (Accounts) Rule, 2014 are disclosed in Form No. AOC-2 as annexure which forms part of this report.
 The policy on materiality of related party transaction is placed on website of the Company.